SeanKilleen/seankilleen.github.io/_posts/2019-05-26-that-time-almost-became-dotnet-fdn-board-member.md

 * A community that welcomes — and accepts — contributions is so much better off for it.
 * There are always people willing to help.
 The helpers are the future.

 I was by no means the only person pitching in on these things.
 Again,  [Khalid](https://twitter.com/buhakmeh) saved the day with some awesome pull requests to help randomize the picture order for candidates so that nobody would stay at the top the whole time.
 And [Dave Glick](https://twitter.com/daveaglick) went through to capture every single candidate’s information so that we could create a Twitter list for folks to follow.
 [Spencer Scheidenbach](https://twitter.com/schneidenbach) even created a quick interview process for candidates who were at the MVP summit and [Andrew Hoefling](https://twitter.com/andrew_hoefling) carried this process on for those who couldn't attend.
+I'm sure I'm likely forgetting a bunch of great contributions off the top of my head, too.

 It takes a village, as they say, and we've got a great one.